 - on a date agreed between you and your manager

-- where the person being cared no longer needs full-time care
+- where the person being cared for no longer needs full-time care

 - where the Department of Employment Affairs and Social Protection makes a decision against you having carer’s leave